Eval-Driven Development

 § 00 · SHIP PROMPTS LIKE YOU SHIP CODEPrompts are code.
 Test them like code.

 For most of 2023 and 2024, evaluating an LLM application meant running a benchmark — MMLU, BBH, MT-Bench, HumanEval — and eyeballing the number.
 By early 2026 that pattern was broken in two ways.
-Frontier models had saturated the benchmarks; new models scored the same as old models on every standard suite.
+Frontier models had saturated the older benchmarks; new models scored near-identically on the classic suites like MMLU and GSM8K, even as harder benchmarks emerged.
 And the benchmarks measured the model, not your application — a 92% on MMLU told you nothing about whether your support agent was getting better or worse.

 Production teams replaced the benchmarks with a CI pipeline.
 The unit of evaluation is your prompt + your tools + your wiring, not the model in isolation.
 The eval runs in CI on every change.
 A regression on the golden set blocks the merge, the same way a broken test does.
 The discipline borrowed wholesale from software engineering, applied to the layer above the model.